When is Glean a better buy than ChatGPT Business?

 If the company already uses tools like Claude Code, Cursor, Copilot, or ChatGPT, Glean can be the enterprise context layer rather than another competing chat tab.

-Glean is easier to justify for governed teams with real cross-system sprawl than for SMBs still operating mostly inside one suite.
+Glean is easier to defend for governed teams with real cross-system sprawl than for SMBs still operating mostly inside one suite.

 It is sales-led and enterprise-oriented, so it is harder to justify for small teams that do not yet have meaningful cross-system knowledge sprawl.